tsamardzic/nlp_intro/README.md

 - Text is segmented into tokens (compared to frames in sound processing, pixels in image processing)
-- How should we split the text into tokens?
+- How should we split texts into tokens?
 - Word as a token: too naive, overestimating the size of the vocabulary
     - *fast* and *faster* equally distinct as *fast* and *water*
     - what is a word?